mayank-1007/bigDB/README.md

 # AETHER_DB — Bigtable-Inspired Storage Engine

 AETHER_DB is a Go storage-engine project inspired by Bigtable and LSM-tree systems.
-It is not just a CRUD demo: it implements a durable write path, an in-memory memtable, immutable SSTables, background flush, leveled compaction, crash recovery, corruption detection, live telemetry, and an HTTP API that drives a real-time visualizer.
+It implements a durable write path, an in-memory memtable, immutable SSTables, background flush, leveled compaction, crash recovery, corruption detection, live telemetry, and an HTTP API that drives a real-time visualizer.

 The project was validated with full test, race, stability, benchmark, recovery, compaction, corruption, and API checks.
 The final validation run passed end-to-end, including `go test ./...`, `go test -race ./...`, `go test ./... -count=10`, the recovery suite, the compaction suite, SSTable corruption tests, API tests, and profiling runs.
 Representative benchmark results from the latest validation were: